-In October 2020, the ARC added the Crayfish Habitat Restoration project to the Partnerships and Regional Incentives category of the 2021 Florida Forever Priority List.
-This fee-simple project was proposed by Bay County and consists of three disjunct sites.
-All parcels intersected by the proposed 2,348-acre restoration sites total 4,085 acres and were valued at \$6,473,145 (2019) according to Bay County's property appraiser.
+In October 2020, the Acquisition and Restoration Council added the Crayfish Habitat Restoration project to the Partnerships and Regional Incentives category of the 2021 Florida Forever Priority List.
+This feesimple project was proposed by Bay County and consists of three disjunct sites.
+All parcels intersected by the proposed 2,348-acre restoration sites total 4,085 acres and were valued at \$6,473,145 in 2019.
 The proposed restoration site currently includes partial parcels which Bay County will re-record at the time of survey/acquisition.
-The property is owned by the St. Joe Land and Development Company.